 Quickly filter listings by personal locations

-In Singapore, people can browse by District, MRT, or Estate.
+In Singapore, property users can browse by Area District, Estate, MRT or neighbourhood.

-For property, we created a different listing card, list view, to show more information.
+For property, we created 2 new listing card layout, list view and gallery view, to show more information.
 Location of a house is an important information to help people find suitable houses easier.

 Clearer system feedback